Child Endangerment and Michigan Marijuana Laws

 Marijuana and the Connection to Child Custody and Abuse Laws

-In the State of Michigan, possession, and use of medical marijuana is legal and additional rights are provided by the Michigan Medical Marijuana Act (MMMA), the place of such activities as evidence in child custody and abuse cases is not altogether clear.
-When the MMMA was passed in 2008, it was expected that there would be some legal grey area to work through.
-The same is true with the legal use and possession of recreational marijuana by those over 21 years of age under the Michigan Regulation and Taxation of Marihuana Act.
+In the State of Michigan, possession and use of medical marijuana are legal, and additional rights are provided by the Michigan Medical Marijuana Act (MMMA), the place of such activities as evidence in child custody and abuse cases is not altogether clear.
+When the MMMA was passed in 2008, there was expected to be some legal grey area to work through.
+The same applies to the lawful use and possession of recreational marijuana by those over 21 under the Michigan Regulation and Taxation of Marihuana Act.
 Child endangerment defense is critical because a conviction can have child custody and visitation consequences, result in jail and probation, loss of firearm rights, and more.

 What is the law regarding children and Medical Marijuana?